 - Assess the job-site terrain.
 The evenness and stability of the terrain at a job site determine whether a project requires a mobile or fixed crane.
 Plus, crane operators must consider the size and openness of the work area when choosing a crane.

 - Check your budget.
-If you don’t need cranes often, consider renting the equipment rather than buying.
+If you don’t need cranes often, consider renting the equipment rather than buying it.
 Evaluate your budget and logistics to make sure you factor in transportation and hiring operators, if necessary.

 Renting a crane